xvrh/common_locale_data/README.md

 - Units (duration, length, weight, etc...) (ie: "5 kilometers")

 ## Available data
-- Measurement unit
-- Time unit
-- Country names
-- Language names
+- Translations for measurement units in full and abbreviated forms including singular/plural modifications.
+- Translations for language names.
+- Translations for territory and country names.
+- Translations for currency names, including singular/plural modifications.
+- Translations for weekday, month, era, period of day, in full and abbreviated forms.
+- Translations for time zones and example cities (or similar) for time zones.
+- Translations for calendar fields.

 ## Tree-shaking

 All the data and translations are stored as literal strings in the code.
 The APIs are designed to be fully tree-shakeable.
-The final application's code won't include the code for languages you don't use.
+The final application's binaries won't include the translations for languages you don't use.

 ## Source
 All the data are extracted from this subrepositories:

-## Format and translate units:

-Provide a way to format and translate differents units in a tree-shaking efficient way.

-This packages provides a type-safe and tree-shakable way to access translated unit data.
-The translations are extracted from CLDR data source in 50+ languages.
+## Example

 ```dart
 void main() {